 Sometimes the process of reckoning and reasoning @ RockmusicRaider is unfathomable.
 No rhyme nor reason seems to be apparent when it comes to record selection for the ever-important review list.
 The one that decides – sometimes on a whim – who’s gonna get on the blog.

 Then we sometimes enigmatically decide to cover older records first, before the new ones get a chance.
-Or we go for very old ones to boot; a Scorpions review just saw the light of day lately for instance.
-‘Cause stubborn RMR does not listen to pop lore pundits, telling us to only cover same-year records.
+Or we go for very old ones to boot.
+For instance, a Scorpions review just saw the light of day lately for instance.
+Because stubborn RMR does not listen to pop lore pundits, telling us to only cover same-year records.
 Or the world will stop and you will drop off.

 Mumford and Sons as an influence was already widely cited, and I’d have to agree to a point.
-But their brand of Folk Rock, Alt-Rock and – in a way – Alt-Country is, whilst not necessarily new, blows the latter out of the water; no contest there.
+But their brand of Folk Rock, Alt-Rock, and – in a way – Alt-Country, whilst not necessarily new, blows the latter out of the water.
+No contest there.
 The record sails near to the straits Passenger was in before and – at times – it bears the hallmark of an early incarnation of Steve Earle in his alt-country robe.

-Now, whilst Mighty Oak‘s strong point saved a lot of their musical beacon, not all is shining light only in Howl country.
+Now, whilst Mighty Oak‘s strong point saved a lot of their musical bacon, not all is shining light only in Howl country.
 With all its goodness, the album has been flirting hard with the filler machine, and it shows.
-In other words, a severe culling of the track list down to the really good stuff would have made a killing.
+In other words, a severe culling of the tracklist down to the really good stuff would have made a killing.
 And turned this disk into a real guilty pleasure for an old metalhead like me.
-But as it stands, the track list is somewhat overladen with some stuff that should not have made it.
+But as it stands, the offering is somewhat overladen with some stuff that should not have made it.